 Powdered Glazes, Colours & Frits

-- Stir, then add water if necessary to achieve desired consistency which depends upon porosity of biscuit ware but normally will be around 18 - 25 ozs. of dry glaze per pint of water (800 - 1250gms per litre) i.e. about 1kg per 1.4 - 1.9 litres of water per 1kg of glaze powder.
+- Stir, then if necessary add water to achieve the desired consistency.
+This depends upon the porosity of the biscuitware, but normally will be around 18 - 25oz of dry glaze per pint of water (800 - 1250gm per litre).
+In other words, 1.4 to 1.9 litres of water per 1kg of glaze powder.

-Settling is not normally a problem with Stoneware glazes but may be troublesome with some earthenware or Artistic glazes, the glaze settling into a hard deposit at the bottom of the containers which is difficult to reconstitute.
+Settling is not normally a problem with stoneware glazes, but may be troublesome with some earthenware or Artistic glazes, the glaze settling into a hard deposit at the bottom of the containers which is difficult to reconstitute.
 The addition of 1-3% (higher % for fritted glazes) of Bentonite 3411 to the glaze powder prior to preparation will help prevent glazes from quickly settling and such addition is therefore common practice.
 Even so, this may have little effect on any tendency for the glaze to set hard once it has settled.
-A flocculant such as 3415 Calcium Chloride or 3442 Magnesium Sulphate added to the glaze will, however, have the effect of causing the glaze to settle in a more loosely packed arrangement of the constituent parts which are then more easily reconstituted.
-The method is to mix a little of the flocculant with hot water in a cup until no more can be dissolved.
+A flocculant such as Calcium Chloride 3415 or Magnesium Sulphate (Epsom Salts) 3442 added to the glaze will, however, have the effect of causing the glaze to settle in a more loosely packed arrangement of the constituent parts, which are then more easily reconstituted.
+The method is to mix a little of the flocculant with hot water in a cup until no more can be dissolved (saturated solution).
 Leave to cool and then add a few drops only of the liquid per litre of glaze, followed by thorough mixing.
-Larger additions will cause the glaze to thicken (this being helpful if very vitreous pieces are to be dipped).
+Larger additions will cause the glaze to thicken (helpful if very vitreous pieces are to be dipped).